Immigration matters in arts and culture

 Peter Herrndorf, former President and Chief Executive Officer, National Arts Centre

-We don’t all share the same backgrounds, but there are so many things we humans have in common throughout time and space in history: love, families, and the need to belong.
+We don’t all share the same backgrounds, but there are so many things we humans have in common throughout time and space and history: love, families, and the need to belong.
 Let’s spread empathy and solidarity.

 Sophie Deraspe, award-winning Canadian filmmaker